logangoins/logangoins.github.io/_posts/2024-7-23-ldap-relay.md

 #### Relaying Interactively Into an LDAP Shell

-Instead of using a pre-determined flag to automatically preform some LDAP action on behalf of the relayed account you could exercise more fine grained control over the actions you can with an interactive LDAP shell through `ntlmrelayx.py` with the `-i` flag.
+Instead of using a pre-determined flag to automatically preform some LDAP action on behalf of the relayed account you could exercise more fine grained control over your actions with an interactive LDAP shell through `ntlmrelayx.py` with the `-i` flag.
 This also indicates that you can take multiple actions through the impersonated account instead of just being restricted to direct account takeover.

 For example we can spin up our previous relay but using `-i`:
 ```